Updated on September 29, 2021

 - Percentage of recurring business value lost.

 The basic churn formula will remain the same, but we should modify this according to your business and the shopping cycle of your customers.
+Moreover, tweaking it can give you the quarterly churn rate, monthly churn rate, or the annual churn rate.

 As an example, suppose if we had 100 customers at the beginning of January 2020, and during January, we lost 18 of those customers, our churn rate for January is 18%.